such-don/Website/content/project/example/index.md

 **What skill(s) are you likely to implement in your future career?**

+I think one of the most useful skills I have picked up is the right way to review.
+The idea that review is not just meant to fix previous mistakes but also imrpove upon existing strengths really resonated with me.
+Another skill I have picked up (or rather improved upon) is leadership.
+I usually assume the role of a leader in a group setting, and that was no different in this class.

 **How might these skills need to evolve with a changing workplace?**